Common Presenting Breast Cancer Symptoms

 … and a few more Statistics

-Family physicians generally do not consider breast pain to be indicative of an underlying malignant breast cancer.
-Indeed, doctors will only refer about 17% of women who present with ‘pain’ for a specialist assessment.
+Family physicians generally do not consider breast pain to be indicative of underlying malignant breast cancer.
+Indeed, doctors will only refer to a specialist about 17% of women who present with breast pain.

 On average, and this is shocking, ladies, a woman will wait about 13 months before seeing their GP regarding breast symptoms that could be cancer.